coast-framework/coast/docs/Contribution.md

 ## Channels

-There are two ways to communicate with the Coast's small community
+There are two ways to communicate with Coast's small community

 1. [Github Repos](https://github.com/coast-framework): Share bugs or create feature requests against the repos